Sakai1711/RunUnityChan/README.md

 ```
 .
 ├ RunUnityChan/         --- Unity project
-├ Material/             --- Materials for this project
+└ Material/             --- Materials for project
-└ RunUnityChan_app/     --- Build for iOS
-    ├ Unity-iPhone.xcodeproj    --- application
-    └ :
 ```

 <!-- ### How to install to iPhone -->